u1065909/SandCastle/README.md

 # SandCastle
-# Summary: Dig sand and build walls to protect your walls from the incoming waves.
+# Summary: Dig sand and build walls to protect your castle from the incoming waves.
 # When: Built in Jan 2017 Gamejam
 # Time: 2 Days
 # Role: Programmer